fixjs/define.js/README.md

 All you need to do is just returning a promise in your modules, to make them promised modules.
 To see how it works, just check out the [simple-promised-module](https://github.com/fixjs/define.js/tree/master/examples/simple-promised-module) example in the examples folder.

-In this example we have a promised module named: promisedModule.js which is responsible to wait for a specific global variable, and serves it as the module's promised value.
+In this example we have a promised module named: [promisedModule.js](https://github.com/fixjs/define.js/blob/master/examples/simple-promised-module/promisedModule.js) which is responsible to wait for a specific global variable, then serve it as part of module's promised value.
 ```
 //promisedModule.js
 define([ /*'dependency'*/ ], function ( /*dependency*/ ) {